williamsnell/hexchess/docs/sampling/notes.md

     return choices
 ```

-Let's see how that looks (using 999 samples so we don't get a perfectly even split into our 40 moves):
+Let's see how that looks (using 999 samples so we don't get a perfectly even split into our 40 moves)

+(the remainder method is in the bottom right plots):

 ![gif of distributions, including the new uniform + random remainder method, for 999 samples](divvy_remainder_999.gif)